Domoto discography

-The discography of Japanese group KinKi Kids consists of 17 studio albums, 6 compilation albums, 25 video albums and 47 singles.
-All of KinKi Kids' singles have reached number one in Japan on Oricon charts.
+The discography of Japanese group Domoto (known as KinKi Kids from 1993 to 2025) consists of 17 studio albums, 6 compilation albums, 25 video albums and 47 singles.
+All of Domoto's singles have reached number one on the Oricon chart in Japan.
 All of their music has been released by Johnny's Entertainment in Japan.
-In Taiwan, Kinki Kids' music has been released under Forward Music from 1997 to 2000, Skyhigh Entertainment and What's Music in 2001, and Avex Taiwan from 2002 to the present.
+In Taiwan, Domoto's music has been released under Forward Music from 1997 to 2000, Skyhigh Entertainment and What's Music in 2001, and Avex Taiwan from 2002 to the present.